 Government Affairs is merely becoming acquainted with government officials for the purpose of helping them conduct their business of formulating and executing public policy.
-AFSCME Local 2620’s Government Affairs Committee was established to build such relationships with government official to represent member’s issues, needs and suggestions.
+AFSCME Local 2620’s Government Affairs Committee was established to build such relationships with a government official to represent member’s issues, needs and suggestions.

 There are four basic steps in Government Affairs:

-- Identify simply means making yourself and/or your organization known to the people in local, state and federal government, relevant State agencies and State Departments.
+- Identify simply means making yourself and/or your organization is known to the people in local, state and federal government, relevant State agencies and State Departments.
 The key is to identify ourselves and build working relationships with these government officials.

 - Inform policymakers means informing these officials about AFSCME Local 2620, your employer, your department, your clients and/or your professional group in order to help them understand who we are and what issues are of concern to us.

 - Persuade the legislator.
 This step distinguishes you as an advocate and not an educator.
-At this stage, you want to present an honest and clear assessment of how the issue will negatively or positively effect the interests of AFSCME Local 2620.
+At this stage, you want to present an honest and clear assessment of how the issue will negatively or positively affect the interests of AFSCME Local 2620.
 Let logic and facts win for you.
-Remember, you are the expert on your organization, your work and your profession.
+Remember, you are the expert on your organization, your work, and your profession.
 This is a mutually beneficial working relationship, not a quid pro quo situation.

-- Support is often neglected, but can be an important element in the relationship.
+- Support is often neglected but can be an important element in the relationship.
 Support includes thanking the legislator who promoted your cause, regardless of the final outcome.
 People need to hear from you after their campaign as well as before.
-Support can also include campaign contributions, if desired.
+Support can also include campaign contributions if desired.
 But this topic must be kept separate from your lobbying efforts.
 Support should include helping with the work that you are asking your legislator to do on your behalf.
 It may also mean offering draft language for a bill, helping to reach a compromise or attending hearings on bills or policies and providing testimony on what you know from your work in State service.

 To this end, AFSCME Local 2620’s Government Affairs Committee has adopted the following:

-- Mission: AFSCME 2620 Government Affairs Committee mission is to promote and advance the best interest of its membership, through continued relationship building in the halls of government, the strategic initiatives and goals of Local AFSCME 2620, and to serve as the Local’s central source of contact with public policy makers, government officials and community leaders.
+- Mission: AFSCME 2620 Government Affairs Committee mission is to promote and advance the best interest of its membership, through continued relationship building in the halls of government, the strategic initiatives and goals of Local AFSCME 2620, and to serve as the Local’s central source of contact with public policy makers, government officials, and community leaders.

-- Purpose: To support members by serving as AFSCME Local 2620’s primary source of contact with public policy makers, government officials and community leaders.
+- Purpose: To support members by serving as AFSCME Local 2620’s primary source of contact with public policy makers, government officials, and community leaders.